-The personal tax year comes to an end on 5th April, and with it, the chance for you to use the annual tax allowances and exemptions.
-Here are six ways you could make the most of them.
+The 2022/23 tax year ends on Wednesday 5th April, and with it, your annual allowances, which offer several tax benefits.
+Here are six ways to make the most of them.

-There are two main types of ISAs available to adults living in the UK.
+There are several types of ISAs available to adults living in the UK, including:

-The stocks and shares ISA offers a tax-efficient way to invest.
-You pay no tax on dividends and interest earned, and no capital gains tax.
-Stocks and shares ISAs, over the longer term, could deliver a higher return than cash ISAs and your money is more likely to keep pace with inflation.
+- Stocks and shares ISAs, which are a tax-efficient way to invest.
+You pay no tax on returns.
+Over the longer-term, stocks and shares ISAs offer the potential for higher returns than cash ISAs.
 But remember that, as with all investing, there is a risk that the value of your investments could fall.

-Paying into a pension is particularly useful if you have a higher income, as you start to lose your tax-free personal allowance when you earn more than £100,000.
-You may be able to get this back as your income on your tax return is adjusted to take pension contributions into account.
+Paying more into your pension can be a good option if you’re a higher earner, because you start to lose your tax-free personal allowance when you earn more than £100,000.
+If you increase your pension contributions, you may be able to get it back, as your income on your tax return is adjusted to take pension contributions into account.
 The same calculation applies to the loss of child benefit.

 3. Use your dividend allowance

 In the 2022/23 tax year, the dividend allowance means you can take £2,000 of dividend income without paying any tax.
 This can be helpful if you’re a shareholder or a director of a company, or an investor who earns dividends outside a stocks and shares ISA.